siddhanthpranavrao/monsters-rolodex/README.md

-# Monsters-Rolodex App built with Redux
+# Monsters-Rolodex App built with React